qkzk/ssh_alert/readme.md

-Then ssh to your server (or sudo) and you should get a pushbullet notification
+Then ssh to your server (or sudo) and you should get a pushbullet notification.

+That's all.

 # Credits